mmilad/softpack/README.md

  - `rootPath` absolute path to project
  - `port` default is 8000
  - `host` default is '0.0.0.0' ( localhost / yourIp)
+ - `ignore` an array of strings with an anymatch pattern to ignore directorys / files
  - `socketCallbacks` an object with `key: function` that can be registered if socketLoad is enabled, the frontend can then emit to server to make debugging easier
  - `actions` an array of of objet with the following properties:
     - `socketLoad` set to true to add socket io snippet to html files (disabled on build)